justinchoi001/liferay-learn-0/docs/en/08-infrastructure-and-operations/01-custom-domains.markdown

 ## Adding a Custom Domain to a DXP Cloud Service

-Once the domain is reachable, there are two ways to add it to the service: via the web console or configuring the  `LCP.json` file.
+Once the domain is accessible, there are two ways to add it to a DXP Cloud service: via the web console or configuring the  `LCP.json` file.

 ### Via the Web Console